jimsulit/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jim Sulit is currently a data science consultant at an EdTech startup and a grad student in information systems.
-His interests include machine learning, product analytics, and cloud computing.
-In his free time, he enjoys playing tennis and hunting for the next best Chinese restaurant.
+I am a data science consultant at an EdTech startup and a grad student in information systems.
+I design and build machine learning systems that serve customers.
+Previously, I worked as a data scientist for IBM, Japan Tobacco International, and Globe Telecom Philippines.
+In my free time, I enjoy playing tennis and looking for the next best Chinese restaurant in Madrid.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.